9 Declarations [dcl.dcl]

 For each , every value computation and side effect associated with the initialization of the element of the array is sequenced before those associated with the initialization of the element.

-• Otherwise, if the destination type is a (possibly cv-qualified) class type:
+• Otherwise, if the destination type is a class type:

-• If the initializer expression is a prvalue and the cv-unqualified version of the source type is the same class as the class of the destination, the initializer expression is used to initialize the destination object.
+• If the initializer expression is a prvalue and the cv-unqualified version of the source type is the same as the destination type, the initializer expression is used to initialize the destination object.

 [Example 2: